brittonlaroche/MongoDB-Demos/Stitch/hosting/README.md

  ```<your-app-id>.mongodbstitch.com```

 Notice how you can access the database directly from the web.  __***Note:***__  you may need to select the  __"Actions"__ drop list in the hosting console and "Flush CDN Cache" to view your changes.

+### Next Steps
+Note: the employee.html app is bare bones on purpose, if you wish to add some style after this tutorial you might want to check out the [Adding Style](../style) tutorial.